matteorisso/PIT/Dataset/PPG_Dalia/README.md

 # PPG DaLiA Dataset
 ## Download
 The dataset is freely available at https://archive.ics.uci.edu/ml/datasets/PPG-DaLiA.
-Before running experiments on this dataset please downloading the data and update properly the path specified in **../../config.py**.
+Before running experiments on this dataset please download the data and update properly the path specified in **../../config.py**.

 ## Overview
 PPG-DaLiA is a publicly available dataset for PPG-based heart rate estimation.
 This multimodal dataset features physiological and motion data, recorded from both a wrist- and a chest-worn device, of 15 subjects while performing a wide range of activities under close to real-life conditions.
 The included ECG data provides heart rate ground truth.
 The included PPG- and 3D-accelerometer data can be used for heart rate estimation, while compensating for motion artefacts.
 Further details can be found in the dataset's readme-file.